The only BBQ dry rub you’ll ever need.

 My recipe base comes from Mike Mill’s Magic BBQ Dust.
 I started tweaking, like I always do.
 After a few adjustments, Korean Magic BBQ Dust was born!

-Granulated Garlic.
-Where would the world be without granulated garlic?
-For a dry rub, granulated garlic works better than fresh garlic because it won’t burn as easily.
+- Granulated Garlic.
+A dry rub essential.
+Granulated garlic works better than fresh because it won’t burn as easily.

 How do you use Korean Magic BBQ Dust?

 Once you have Korean Magic BBQ Dust in your pantry, you’ll use it to marinate EVERYTHING.
-It’s the seasoning I reach for again and again.
+It’s the seasoning and BBQ dry rub I reach for again and again.

 For BBQ, I rub a generous amount all over the protein and let it sit overnight.
 The next day, I cook as usual and finish by basting my favorite BBQ sauce at the end.
 Great for ribs, BBQ chicken, and beef brisket.